jsimell/LLMAssistedQualitativeCoding/README.md

-# QualiCodeAssistant
+# LLM-assisted inductive coding
-An AI-assisted web-workflow for inductive coding of qualitative data.
+An LLM-assisted React web application for inductive coding of qualitative data.